Sydney Train and Ferry Map

 Trams and Light Rail

-Sydney also possesses a re-born although embryonic tramway system called Sydney Light Rail
+Sydney also possesses modern tramway system called Sydney Light Rail.

-that runs from Central Station into the inner west suburbs along a former railway line to Lilyfield and Dulwich Hill.
-A further extension is planned along downtown city streets to Circular Quay and into the South-Eastern Suburbs of Kingsford and Randwick.
+Line L1 runs from Central Station into the inner west suburbs along a former railway line to Lilyfield and Dulwich Hill.
+Line L2 runs from Circular Quay along George Street to Central Station then into the Eastern Suburbs at Randwick.
+Line L3 branching from L2 at Moore Park to Kingsford will open in 2020.

 Find and book conveniently located Sydney hotels online with Australian Rail Maps and booking.com.
 Book Online now.
 No booking fees.
 Pay the Hotel when you stay.